 Retaliation against anyone who makes a report, cooperates with an investigation, or participates in the disciplinary process is a violation of College policy.

-You can report instances of sexual misconduct to any staff, administrator, faculty, or student residence hall staff member in person, by phone, in writing, or by email.
+You can report instances of sexual misconduct to the Civil Rights & Title IX Office in person, by phone, in writing, or by email.

-When you make a report to one of these individuals, they must notify the Title IX Coordinator.
-The Title IX Coordinator will reach out to you to offer measures and services Oxy has available to support you – including counseling, No Contact Letters, and other accommodations - as well as inform you of the steps the College can take to address your situation and prevent it from happening again.
+Upon receipt of a report, the Civil Rights & Title IX Coordinator will reach out to you to offer measures and services Oxy has available to support you – including counseling, No Contact Letters, and other accommodations - as well as inform you of the steps the College can take to address your situation and prevent it from happening again.

 For Emergencies: 911